comit/sonoff-bridge/Theo's-Tasmota-Tips.md

 To save as much code space as possible only these library versions are supported by Tasmota.
 See [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Prerequisite) for individual library installation.

-### 20170124 - Start Sonoff-Tasmota as spin-off from Sonoff-MQTT-OTA-Arduino
+### 20170124 - Sonoff-Tasmota spin-off from Sonoff-MQTT-OTA-Arduino

 The goal of Sonoff-Tasmota (Tasmota for short) is to provide one pre-compiled MQTT enabled, "Over the Air" firmware with support for as much (iTead Sonoff) devices as possible without the need to edit a user_config.h file.
 Configuration settings can be changed online without re-compilation.